-The erosion hazard is that area of a watercourse bank and lands adjacent to a watercourse (i.e., a watercourse valley) where erosion is actively occurring and/or where development could create slope stability issues.
-The erosion hazard addresses both the erosion potential of the actual watercourse bank and the potential slope instability related to valley walls.
+The erosion hazard associated with river and stream systems is that area of a river of stream bank and lands adjacent to watercourses where erosion is actively occurring and/or where development could create slope stability issues.
+The erosion hazard component of the actual river and stream systems is intended to address both erosion potential of the actual river and stream bank as well as erosion or potential slope stability issues related to valley walls.